Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 ## Project Goals

-The goal of this project is to create E*Commerce store mininum viable product (MVP) for a shoe shop.
+The goal of this project is to create E*Commerce store for a ladies shoe shop.
 This project is for educational purposes only.

 ### Importance and Feasibility chart